oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 ## Introduction

-This lab guides you through creating an application process to download a file from a URL stored in the database.
-You'll also develop two new pages for invoice tracking and analysis.
+In this lab, you will create an application process that downloads files from URLs stored in the database.
+You will also build two additional pages to support invoice tracking and analysis, helping users view uploaded documents and compare extracted data with the original files.

 Estimated Time: 15 Minutes